Bringing you closer to design and innovation in China

 Yes, we hope to be as flexible as possible.
 Please refer to the booking form below for more details.

-The registration to the 2016 tour is now closed.
+The registration to the 2017 tour will open mid-Januray.

 Please sign-up our newsletter to be informed.